fbpx

 Defining Enterprise Project Management

-Not to be confused with Project Portfolio Management (PPM) which primarily focuses on a top-down approach analysing/tracking “groupings” of projects as a whole; Enterprise Project Management (EPM) takes a bottom-up approach focusing on a single project’s success within the context of all other competing projects and resources.
-In other words, the focus on successful scheduling, planning, execution and delivery must carefully consider the success of all organisation projects.
-Although there are a number of definitions for EPM, the following one provides a good sense of what EPM should deliver to an organisation:
+Not to be confused with Project Portfolio Management (PPM) which primarily focuses on a top-down approach analyzing/tracking “groupings” of projects as a whole; Enterprise Project Management (EPM) takes a bottom-up approach focusing on a single project’s success within the context of all other competing projects and resources.
+In other words, the focus on successful scheduling, planning, execution, and delivery must carefully consider the success of all organization projects.
+Although there are several definitions for EPM, the following one provides a good sense of what EPM should deliver to an organization:

-“Enterprise Project Management is a way of thinking, communicating and working, supported by an information system that organises enterprise’s resources in a direct relationship to the leadership’s vision and the mission, strategy, goals and objectives that move the organisation forward.
-Simply put, EPM provides a 360 degree view of the organisation’s collective efforts.”
+“Enterprise Project Management is a way of thinking, communicating and working, supported by an information system that organizes enterprise’s resources in a direct relationship to the leadership’s vision and the mission, strategy, goals and objectives that move the organization forward.
+Simply put, EPM provides a 360-degree view of the organization’s collective efforts.”
 Source: http://en.wikipedia.org/wiki/Enterprise_project_management

-At the core of EPM, project-centric organisations need to implement a holistic approach of managing projects within the context of all the activities that are being performed.
-That being said, a successful EPM strategy includes enterprise wide buy-in, inclusive processes and a far reaching EPM platform to deliver the 360 degree view across the organisation.
-The goal of Enterprise Project Management should be to transform your project management practice into a formalised process with a well defined governance framework along with best practices guidelines to effectively deliver multiple projects in a streamlined manner.
+At the core of EPM, project-centric organizations need to implement a holistic approach of managing projects within the context of all the activities that are being performed.
+That being said, a successful EPM strategy includes enterprise-wide buy-in, inclusive processes and a far reaching EPM platform to deliver the 360 degree view across the organization.
+The goal of Enterprise Project Management should be to transform your project management practice into a formalized process with a well-defined governance framework along with best practices guidelines to effectively deliver multiple projects in a streamlined manner.

 Implementing an EPM Strategy for Success

-Implementing an EPM strategy demands careful planning and analysis of your organisation’s current situation including a deep dive into what works and what hurts your projects and organisation as a whole.
-Like any important project, successfully implementing EPM means first detailing short term, mid-term, and long term goals.
-Transitioning to an EPM system requires a lot of effort in nailing down the processes and their delivery in order to impact the organisation in the most effective manner.
-Organisation’s need to ask themselves where the biggest pain lies.
+Implementing an EPM strategy demands careful planning and analysis of your organization’s current situation including a deep dive into what works and what hurts your projects and organization as a whole.
+Like any important project, successfully implementing EPM means first detailing short term, mid-term, and long-term goals.
+Transitioning to an EPM system requires a lot of effort in nailing down the processes and their delivery to impact the organization in the most effective manner.
+Organization’s need to ask themselves where the biggest pain lies.
 Is it lack of visibility to make informed decisions?
 Are resources stretched to their limits?
 Is the lack of access to information causing issues?
-Whatever the case, prioritising these challenges and designing a realistic, phased plan will mitigate the shock of change and set your organisation on the right path to EPM maturity.
+Whatever the case, prioritizing these challenges and designing a realistic, phased plan will mitigate the shock of change and set your organization on the right path to EPM maturity.

 To effectively implement an EPM strategy you may want to consider the following four steps: